 - Gaps in employment in the past two years are allowed as long as the gap is not longer than six months

 Maryland FHA Loan Requirements After Bankruptcy And Foreclosure

-Homebuyers in Maryland can qualify for an FHA loan after bankruptcy, foreclosure, deed in lieu of foreclosure, short sale.
+Homebuyers in Maryland can qualify for an FHA loan after bankruptcy, foreclosure, a deed in lieu of foreclosure, or a short sale.
 It is very crucial and important for borrowers not to have any late payments after bankruptcy and/or a housing event.
 Gustan Cho Associates can help those who filed for bankruptcy and/or had a recent housing event help with rebuilding and re-establishing credit.
-We have countless borrowers rebuild their credit to have over 700 FICO in less than one year after the Chapter 7 Bankruptcy discharged date.
+We have countless borrowers rebuild their credit to have over 700 FICO in less than one year after the Chapter 7 Bankruptcy discharge date.

-- There is a two year waiting period after the Chapter 7 Bankruptcy discharge date
+- There is a two-year waiting period after the Chapter 7 Bankruptcy discharge date

 - There is no waiting period after the Chapter 13 Bankruptcy discharged date